 Frequently asked questions

 To get an SR-22, you’ll need to follow a couple of steps.
-If you already have car insurance, contact your insurance company, ask for an SR-22 and pay the fee.
+If you already have car insurance, contact your insurance company, ask for an SR-22 and pay the filing fee.
 The insurance company will issue you a copy and send the original directly to the state or DMV.
-If you don’t have insurance, you’ll need to purchase coverage first before the insurance company drafts the SR-22.
+If you don’t have insurance, you’ll need to purchase coverage from a company that offers SR-22 filing first before the insurance company drafts the SR-22.

 Insurance for an SR-22 in Florida must remain paid and up-to-date for three years.
 If you cancel your car insurance or can’t afford to pay it and the policy lapses, your insurance carrier will report you to the DMV and your SR-22 certificate would become invalid.
 Your driver’s license can also be suspended or revoked.